marklysze/Magic-Pocket-Control-ESP32/README.md

 # Configuring PlatformIO
 It is important that you use PlatformIO if you want to use the repository as it is.
 Feel free to use the libraries in your own project if you don't want to develop for the repository.
 The following notes are based on using this repository

-**platformio.ini** - This file tells PlatformIO what boards you have and which "main-<board name>.cpp" file to use.
+**platformio.ini** - This file tells PlatformIO what boards you have and which "main-[board name].cpp" file to use.
 In the *src/main/* folder you'll see a set of main cpp files, each one is the program that relates to the board.
-When you compile and upload the program to your board PlatformIO uses the main file that relates to the board you have chosen (in the bottom taskbar of Visual Studio Code you can choose the *environment* you are using which represents the board.
+When you compile and upload the program to your board PlatformIO uses the main file that ***matches the name*** of the board you have chosen (in the bottom taskbar of Visual Studio Code you can choose the *environment* you are using which represents the board.
 For example, programming for the M5Stack M5StickC Plus will be done in the *src/main/main-m5stick-c.cpp* file because that has the name related to the environment chosen when we select "env:m5stick-c".

 If you want to add your own board and program for it, do so like this:
 1. Open platformio.ini and check if the board already exists, if so you're good to go.